dhrp/wordpress-on-dotcloud/README.rst

-Drupal on dotCloud
+Wordpress on dotCloud
 ==================

-This is the easiest way to launch a Drupal website on dotCloud it takes less than 2 minutes to get your Drupal site in the Cloud.
+This is the easiest way to launch a Wordpress website on dotCloud it takes less than 2 minutes to get your Wordpress site in the Cloud.
-It works out of the box follow these easy steps and in the end you'll have your Drupal site running on dotCloud.
+It works out of the box follow these easy steps and in the end you'll have your Wordpress site running on dotCloud.

 To run this code on dotCloud, you need a FREE `dotCloud account
 <https://www.dotcloud.com/register.html>`_ .